First lady, Muchel Obama, is seeking $10 donations to protect Obamacare, her husband's troubled health insurance system.

 You've got enough people and enough talent.

-There'd probably some other people in the radio world that would love to join you.
+There's probably some other people in the radio world that would love to join you.

 So you're saying you would pay to watch a show like that.

-Because unlike you, I I really do believe that they're making fun of people.
+I really do believe that they're making fun of people.

-I mean, they're they are.
+I mean, they are.

-Well, we're talking about two different things here, but the like the Grammys last, it's clear what they're doing to me.
+Well, we're talking about two different things here, but like the Grammys last, it's clear what they're doing to me.

 And the same thing with the Academy Awards.

-You get New York and LA and then Flyover Country, and they make fun of the people in Flyover Country, which is the bulk of the audience, or they laugh at them, or they purposely try to offend them.
+You get New York and L.A. and then Flyover Country, and they make fun of the people in Flyover Country, which is the bulk of the audience, or they laugh at them, or they purposely try to offend them.

 That's what they're trying to do.

-They just love it.
+Just love it.

 They make fun of their own audience.